joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

   - Implement Two-Factor Authentication (2FA)

 ### Buffer Overflow Attack

 A Buffer Overflow attack is a type of attack that involves sending malicious data to an application or system, causing it to crash or become unresponsive.

-This type of attack takes advantage of programming errors in applications or systems that allow attackers to send malicious data that exceeds the size of the allocated memory buffer, causing the application or system to crash or become unresponsive.
+- Takes advantage of programming errors in applications or systems.
+- Allow attackers to send malicious data that exceeds the size of the allocated memory buffer.
+- Causes the application or system to crash or become unresponsive.

 **Mitigation**